 However, considering the success of both the Nintendo Switch and Nintendo Switch Lite, we have a feeling that the new Nintendo Switch might launch a bit sooner than that, sometime in 2021 at the very latest.

-According to Taiwanese website Economic Daily News, the new Nintendo Switch is set to enter production in Q4 2020, with a release date set for Q1 2021.
+According to Taiwanese website Economic Daily News, the new Nintendo Switch was set to enter production in Q4 2020, with a release date set for Q1 2021 (too late for that).
 The report cites sources at manufacturers responsible for some components in the original Nintendo Switch, such as the flash storage and the Joy-Con controllers.

 New Nintendo Switch price